uc-cdis/mariner/conformance/README.md

 CWL has a [suite of conformance tests](https://github.com/common-workflow-language/common-workflow-language/blob/master/v1.0/conformance_test_v1.0.yaml)
-(see actual CWL files [here](https://github.com/common-workflow-language/common-workflow-language/tree/master/v1.0/v1.0)) associated with it which are useful for testing workflow engine implementations to see how much and what parts of the CWL specification are supported in a particular implementation.
+(see actual CWL files [here](https://github.com/common-workflow-language/common-workflow-language/tree/master/v1.0/v1.0)) associated with it which are instrumental in testing workflow engine implementations to see how much and what parts of the CWL specification are supported in a particular implementation.

 `conformance` is a command-line interface for automated and efficient conformance-testing of Mariner.
+Each time you run a test set the tool generates a report (in the form of JSON) which contains test results and the full Mariner logs for each test case.
+In particular for failed tests, the error messages from the Mariner logs are extracted in order to facilitate diagnosing the cause of failure.

 ## PreReq's